AOEpeople/asdis/README.md

 # Asdis
-Asset Distribution - A TYPO3 Extension which enables you to rewrite urls of resources to help you integrate CDNs
+Asset Distribution - A TYPO3 Extension which enables you to rewrite urls of resources to help you integrate CDNs.

 Futher Links and Documentation cooming soon...